Federal vs private student loan repayment options

 - Forbearance, if you’re having trouble paying your loans

-Graduated Repayment Period for recent graduates
+Graduated Repayment Period

 This benefit, specially created for our loans, gives you time to transition from school to career before you have to make principal and interest payments.